 ‘Buy-here, pay-here’ financing

 With “buy-here, pay-here” financing, the auto loan is financed in-house by the car dealership.
-The lender and the car dealer are one and the same.
+The lender and the auto dealer are one and the same.

 Buy-here, pay-here financing is often geared toward those with subprime credit.
 If your credit needs work and you’re struggling to get approved for a car loan, a buy-here, pay-here dealership could provide you an option.

 But consider buy-here, pay-here dealerships a last resort.
 They typically charge the highest interest rates of all lenders out there, and some may also charge a bunch of fees.
-If you go this route, be sure to read the fine print.
+If you go this route, be sure to read the fine print so you really understand the total cost.

 When dealing with banks, you have the opportunity to get preapproved for several car loans, compare rates and identify the best offer for you.